WebXR: Design

 The WebXR Device API exposes a few new interfaces (such as XRView, XRPose) that allow web applications to present content in virtual reality and augmented reality, by using WebGL with the necessary camera settings and device interactions (such as controllers or point of view).

 Support

-WebXR Device API(Working Draft) is currently partially supported in the release version of Edge and Chrome 79+ and was supported by Chrome for Android until version 98+, Opera 66+, Opera Mobile 64+ and in Samsung Internet 12+ Oculus Browser.
+WebXR Device API (Candidate Recommendation Draft) is currently supported in the stable versions of Edge and Chrome 79+, Chrome for Android 79+, Opera 66+, Opera Mobile 64+, Samsung Internet 12+, and Oculus Browser.
+WebXR is supported in Safari for visionOS on the Apple Vision Pro mixed reality headset.
+Android XR also supports WebXR.

 Similar technologies

-Although WebXR is unique as an API, there are native applications on most hardware allowing for networked experiences and access to web content.
-Several key tools, such as Unity and Blender, are also able to export for the web and provide users a way to use their content without installing a dedicated application.
+Although WebXR is unique as an API, it has similarities to native APIs in the same space such as OpenXR, ARCore, and ARKit.